Frequently Asked Questions For All New Hires

 - Completed “New Hire Paperwork Packet”

-- Social Security Card in applicant’s legal name (Xerox copies are not accepted.)
+- provide Social Security Card and Driver's License/Identification Card in applicant’s legal name.

-- Original (Official) documentation from the List of Acceptable Documents required for the I-9 form (All documents must be unexpired-no Xerox copies accepted.)
+- Original (Official) documentation from the List of Acceptable Documents required for the I-9 form (All documents must be unexpired.)

 - Official transcripts from each college attended (Positions requiring a degree must present a transcript which shows the date of the degree conferred.)

 - Official service records (Appropriate for any candidate with prior experience to be counted towards years of service.)
 Electronic service records are accepted provided they are emailed directly from the former school district/educational institution to email@example.com.

 Q. Are there any additional fees I may incur?

 A. Possibly.
 There are additional fees associated with instructional aide, out-of-state teachers or teachers in an alternative certification programs (ACP).
 Human Resources will verify that the new hire has applied and paid for appropriate certificate(s) for employment and fingerprinting fees before being contacted for an appointment.
 Once all documents from the above list are secured, contact Human Resources to schedule an appointment.
 Click the appropriate topic below for instructions on how to apply for state certifications:

 Q. As a teacher/administrator, will I need to provide the District with official transcripts from all of the institutions attended?
 Must they be in a sealed envelope?

 A. Official transcripts are required from all colleges/universities that the candidate has attended, including the one which shows the date the degree was conferred/awarded (for positions requiring degrees).
 Transcripts are not required to be in a sealed envelope, but must be an original, produced by the college/university, bearing the seal and signature of the registrar.
 Electronic service records (eScripts) are accepted provided they are emailed directly from the university to firstname.lastname@example.org.